 There are a few precautions you can take to minimize the risk of your beloved pets becoming victims of this awful plague:

 - Invest in their diet.
 A balanced diet filled with vitamin, minerals and plenty of proteins will allow the shrimp to grow strong and give them enough energy to successfully molt.
+We recommend to always purchase high quality, nutrient-rich products like Shrimp King’s Protein Sticks or Hikari Bio-Pure Freeze Dried Bloodworms.

 - Avoid sudden radical water changes or too frequent water changes.
 Give your shrimp time to get acquainted with any new environment.
 Only change water sporadically (one every week or two) and never too much at once.